 2. Discounted or Negotiable Prices

-In the ad or website, if you see claims of the dog still being breed-worthy for future pups, there's a good chance you've just found a dog selling scam.
+In the ad or website, if you see claims of the dog still being breed-worthy for future pups, there's a good chance you've just found a dog-selling scam.

 3. The Dog is Free (But You Pay for Shipping)

-If there is something wrong with your pup, they will always help with what you need, or will accept the dog back for a full refund.
+If there is something wrong with your pup, they will always help with what you need or accept the dog back for a full refund.

-A reputable breeder is also able to tell you the dog's entire pedigree with ease, including health history and anything else you wish to know.
+A reputable breeder can also tell you the dog's entire pedigree with ease, including health history and anything else you wish to know.

 5. You Cannot Contact the Seller by Phone

 However, even if someone does agree to speak over the phone, that does not indicate that it's not a scam.
 The only way to avoid this is through a face-to-face meeting.

 6. Price Increases After Deposit

-With scammers, they will often add these “extras” one by one, like astronomical crate fees upward of $800, travel insurance for $1,000, increased shipping costs, and airport to door delivery.
+With scammers, they will often add these “extras” one by one, as astronomical crate fees upward of $800, travel insurance for $1,000, increased shipping costs, and airport-to-door delivery.

-Note that airports require picking up live animals on site, with appropriate documentation.
+Note that airports require picking up live animals on-site, with appropriate documentation.

 7. Refund Upon Receipt

-This is a baited hook, making you feel more secure so you pay the extra fees.
-They may also pressure you by saying that failing to pay higher fees can result in your losing the selected puppy.
+This is a baited hook, making you feel more secure, so you pay the extra fees.
+They may also pressure you by saying that failing to pay higher fees can cause you to lose the selected puppy.